nansencenter/NEDAS/perturbation/README.md

 2. Compile the perturbation code: `make`

 3. Go to runtime directory, `ln -fs $NEDAS_DIR/perturbation/perturbation.exe .` and make changes to namelist `pseudo2d.nml` accordingly, then run the program `./perturbation.exe`.
 There will be `synforc_*.nc` files generated.
-The file contains perturbations for different variables with dimension (xdim, ydim)
+The file contains perturbations for different variables with dimension (nens, ydim, xdim)

 List of namelist options:
 ```